metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-add-metadata-to-spl-tokens.md

 ## Initial Setup

-This guide will start by first initializing an SPL token without any metadata and finish of with adding metadata to this initialized token with JavaScript.
+This guide assumes that you already have an SPL token initialized for which you'd like to add metadata to.
 You might need to modify and move functions around to suite your needs.

 ## Initializing

-Start by initializing a new empty project using a JS/TS package manager (npm, yarn, pnpm, bun) of your choice.
+Start by initializing a new empty project using a JS/TS package manager (npm, yarn, pnpm, bun, deno) of your choice.

 ```bash
 npm init -y